How much water should you drink?

 That leaves herbal teas and water.
 Herbal teas often are sources of bioavailable minerals.
 Consumed hot or cold, teas can provide nutrition, physiological support, and variety in your drinking pleasure.
 Organic tea is preferable, to minimize exposure to pesticides.

 Where to get the “cleanest” water is a tricky decision, and when aware of all the ramifications of our choices, could be why most of us don’t drink enough water.
 There’s often a trade-off between hydration, what’s best for the planet, and unwittingly ingesting toxins.

-- Reverse osmosis water is probably the purist of the drinking waters, but isn’t “clean”, as it creates 3-20 gallons of waste water to produce one gallon of drinking water.
+- Reverse osmosis water is probably the purest of the drinking waters, but isn’t “clean”, as it creates 3-20 gallons of wastewater to produce one gallon of drinking water.